-- 1. The SWPPP shall be prepared prior to submittal of the registration statement and provide for compliance with the terms and schedule of the plan beginning with the initiation of construction activities. - 2.
-For ongoing construction activity involving a change of operator, the new operator shall accept and maintain the existing SWPPP, or prepare and implement a new SWPPP prior to taking over operations at the site. - B. Signature, plan review and making plans available. - 1.
-The SWPPP shall be signed in accordance with Section III K. - 2.
-The SWPPP shall be retained, along with a copy of this permit at the construction site from the date of commencement of construction activity to the date of final stabilization.
-Permittees with day-to-day operation control over SWPPP implementation shall have a copy of the plan available at a central location on-site for the use of all operators and those identified as having responsibilities under the plan whenever they are on the construction site.
-The SWPPP must be made available, in its entirety, to the department and the permit-issuing authority for review at the time of an on-site inspection. - 3.
-The permittee shall make SWPPPs available upon request to the department; the permitissuing authority; a state or local agency approving erosion and sediment plans, grading plans, or stormwater management plans; local government officials; or the operator of a municipal separate storm sewer system receiving discharges from the site.
+- 2. The SWPPP shall be retained, along with a copy of this permit, registration statement, and acknowledgement letter from the permit-issuing authority, at the construction site or other location easily accessible during normal business hours from the date of commencement of construction activity to the date of final stabilization.
+Operators with day-to-day operational control over SWPPP implementation shall have a copy of the SWPPP available at a central location onsite for the use of all operators and those identified as having responsibilities under the SWPPP whenever they are on the construction site.
+The SWPPP must be made available, in its entirety, to the department, the permit-issuing authority, and the operator of a municipal separate storm sewer system receiving discharges from the site for review at the time of an on-site inspection.
+If an on-site location is unavailable to store the SWPPP when no personnel are present, notice of the SWPPP's location must be posted near the main entrance at the construction site. - 3.
+The operator shall make SWPPPs and all updates available upon request to the department; the permit-issuing authority; EPA; a state or local agency approving erosion and sediment control plans, grading plans, or stormwater management plans; local government officials; or the operator of a municipal separate storm sewer system receiving discharges from the site. - 4.
+A sign or other notice must be posted conspicuously near the main entrance of the construction site.
+The sign or other notice must contain the following information: - a.
+A copy of the permit coverage letter than includes the registration number for the construction activity; and - b.
+The internet address at which a copy of the SWPPP may be found or the location of a hard copy of the SWPPP and name and telephone number of a contact person for scheduling viewing times.